 The Kushi were very productive, and this caused a huge number of speeches, numerous books, a school and many other things like restaurants and shops.
 Michio and Aveline reached many people who, at the same time, opened more shops, restaurants or schools that concentrated on macrobiotics.
 “Vintage Macrobiotics” is the name I put to Kushi’s teachings, as well as his contemporaries’ and predecessors’ teachings.

 After the Kushi, their students provided macrobiotics with new aspects that were sometimes a bit contradictory among them, but all of them were good to be part of the macrobiotic teachings’ nucleus.
-Some of these teachers are: Edward Esko, Bill Tara, Denny Waxman, Christina Pirello, Chico Varatojo, Adelbert Nelissen, Michael Rossoff, John Kozinski, Diane Avoli, Mireia Ellis, and Bettina Zumbdick.
+Some of these teachers are: Murray Snyder, Bill Spear, Edward Esko, Bill Tara, Denny Waxman, Ryk Vermuyten, Marc V. Cauwenberghe, Craig Sams, Chico Varatojo, Adelbert Nelissen, Michael Rossoff, John Kozinski, Diane Avoli, Mireia Ellis, Christina Pirello, and Bettina Zumbdick.
 This generation of students is what I call “second-wave Macrobiotics”.

 Among the second-wave students, Alex Jack is worth mentioning.
 Although he did not work as a teacher or macrobiotic consultant actively, he did take part in writing a great amount of books with Michio Kushi and Aveline Kushi as a coathor and/or as an editor.
 Without him, spreading macrobiotics had not been as successful as it was.